JudeLee19/JudeLee19-judelee19.github.io/index.md

 ## About Me

 <img class="profile-picture" src="profile.jpg">
-I obtained a Master Degree in computer science from the Korea University with a focus on a NLP such as dialog system and sequence labeling problems.
+I obtained a Master Degree in computer science from the Korea University with a focus on an NLP such as dialogue system and sequence labeling problems.
 My advisor is Prof. <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>.
-After MS degree, I'm working at Kakao corporation.
-Recently, I'm working on a dialogue summarization and dialogue response selection.
+After a Master degree, I'm working at Kakao corporation.
+Recently, I'm working on a dialogue summarization and dialogue response selection projects.

  <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub] -->
  <!-- (https://github.com/bk2dcradle/researcher) -->